PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 To my knowledge there is not obvious physical reason to expect any correlation of this kind though.

 Could some of the variation in the temperatures be due to the UV-absorber?
-In two bottom figures however, there is no obvious variation of the UV radiance factors as a function of latitude, in particular when considering the valid orbits
+In two figures below there there might be a very very faint variation of the UV radiance factor ratios as a function of latitude, also increasing towards the pole.
-(conclusion of previous :ref:`Step03 <VMCStep02>`) only in the bottom right figure.
+There is a lot of variation however.

 Not sure (yet), but perhaps this figure is a rather new result?